Why do many Innkeepers Fear and

 coffee table.
 Anywhere so long as it is easy to see and gain

-so you can actually turn it on and use it.
+access to the back of the thing.
 Then once you have it set up and running

 it will be a simple matter to take it apart and put it where you want to use it.